 The beginning years of a child’s life are critical for building the early foundation needed for success later in school and in life.
-Research shows that brain development is most rapid in the first years of life.
+Research (PDF) shows that brain development is most rapid in the first years of life.

 In the last few years, the Office of Early Childhood at the Administration for Children and Families at the Department of Health and Human Services released policy statements and early childhood initiatives individually or with other departments.

 See this list of Guidance documents and their locations on our website for more information.

 - Suspension/Expulsion Prevention: this statement assists States and early childhood programs in preventing, reducing and ultimately eliminating expulsions and suspensions in early learning settings.
 It raises awareness about exclusionary discipline practices in early childhood settings, discusses issues of racial and gender disparities, and sheds light on negative outcomes for children associated with expulsion and suspension in the early years.
 (Released 12-10-14)